KSP2Community/PatchManagerDocs/Writerside/topics/Mixins.md

 ```

 :parts #wheel_0v_rover {
-    @include scale-mass-by-two(); // Scale the mass by 2 using the parameterless mixin
+    @include scale-mass-by-two() // Scale the mass by 2 using the parameterless mixin
-    @include scale-max-temp-by(); // Scale the max temp by 2, as the default value of $N is 2
+    @include scale-max-temp-by() // Scale the max temp by 2, as the default value of $N is 2
 }

 :parts #wheel_1v_rover {
-    @include scale-mass-by(2); // Scale the mass by 2 using the parameterized mixin
+    @include scale-mass-by(2) // Scale the mass by 2 using the parameterized mixin
-    @include scale-max-temp-by($N:2); // Scale the max temp by 2, and explicitly name the argument
+    @include scale-max-temp-by($N:2) // Scale the max temp by 2, and explicitly name the argument
 }

 :parts #wheel_2v_rover {
-    @include scale-mass-by-and-max-temp-by(2); // Scale the mass by 2, and the max temp by 2 as the $temp-scale is equal to $mass-scale by default
+    @include scale-mass-by-and-max-temp-by(2) // Scale the mass by 2, and the max temp by 2 as the $temp-scale is equal to $mass-scale by default
 }

 :parts #wheel_2v_rover_rugged {
-    @include scale-mass-by-and-max-temp-by(2,4); // Scale the mass by 2, and the max temp by 4
+    @include scale-mass-by-and-max-temp-by(2,4) // Scale the mass by 2, and the max temp by 4
 }

 :parts #wheel_3v_rover {
-    @include scale-mass-by-and-max-temp-by($temp-scale:4,$mass-scale:2); // Scale the mass by 2, and the max temp by 4, passing the parameters in reverse
+    @include scale-mass-by-and-max-temp-by($temp-scale:4,$mass-scale:2) // Scale the mass by 2, and the max temp by 4, passing the parameters in reverse
 }
 ```